-- The member dies - The member becomes an Inmate of a public institution - The member moves out of state or the contractor's service area
+- Member dies - Member becomes an Inmate of a public institution - Member moves out of state or the contractor's service area

-- The member elects hospice - The member becomes Medicaid-eligible for institutionalization in a long-term care (LTC) facility/ nursing home for more than 90 consecutive days - The member elects a home and community-based services (HCBS) waiver program - The member becomes age 65 or older - The member's behavior is disruptive, unruly, abusive, or uncooperative and impairs the contractor's ability to furnish services to the member or other enrolled members - The member is placed out of home, intermediate care facility for Individuals with intellectual disabilities (ICF/ IID)

-Please notify the Humana Healthy Horizons Care Management Department if one or more of the situations listed above occur.
+- Member elects hospice - Member becomes Medicaid-eligible for institutionalization in a long-term care (LTC) facility/nursing home for more than 90 consecutive days - Member elects a home- and community-based services (HCBS) waiver program - Member becomes age 65 or older - Member's behavior is disruptive, unruly, abusive or uncooperative and impairs the contractor's ability to furnish services to the member or other enrolled members - Member is placed in a care facility or intermediate care facility for individuals with intellectual disabilities (ICF/IID) Please notify the Humana Healthy Horizons Care Management department if any of the situations listed above occur.
 If members lose Medicaid eligibility, they also lose eligibility for Humana Healthy Horizons benefits.